kangabru/skin-tone-checker/readme.md

 `$ python package.py`

-Note that [Pyinstaller](https://pyinstaller.readthedocs.io/en/stable/) is used to package the application.
+Note that [Pyinstaller](https://pyinstaller.readthedocs.io/en/stable/) is used to package the app.

 ### Run Locally